RasaHQ/rasa/docs/docs/reference/rasa/train.md

 - `config` - Path to the config for Core and NLU.
 - `training_files` - Paths to the training data for Core and NLU.
 - `output_path` - Output path.
+- `dry_run` - If `True` then no training will be done, and the information about whether the training needs to be done will be printed.
 - `force_training` - If `True` retrain model even if data has not changed.
 - `fixed_model_name` - Name of model to be stored.
 - `persist_nlu_training_data` - `True` if the NLU training data should be persisted